marcglasberg/asyncredux.com/flutter/advanced-actions/action-status.md

 print(action.isCompletedOk);
 ```

-Better yet, you can get the status directly from the `dispatchAndWait` method:
+Or you can get the status directly from `dispatchAndWait`:

 ```dart
 var status = await store.dispatchAndWait(MyAction());